How to start a car detailing business in 2026: steps, costs, and licenses

 - Open a separate business checking account to keep finances organized.

 Your first hire will likely be a Detail Technician responsible for washing, polishing, and interior cleaning.
 Plan for an hourly wage of $15 to $25, based on their skill level.
 A common mistake is to hire someone just because they love cars.
-Always conduct a practical test on a non-customer vehicle.
+Always conduct a practical test on a non-customer vehicle before you make an offer.

 Choosing your management software

 Once you have a steady stream of clients, manual scheduling becomes a liability.
-Relying on a notebook often leads to double-bookings or missed appointments.
-You might want to consider software to streamline your workflow and present a more professional image to customers.
+A notebook leads to double-bookings or missed appointments.
+Software built for service businesses streamlines scheduling, sends automated reminders, and processes payments.

 - Draft a job description for a Detail Technician, including your target pay range.